ARCTraining/hpc2-software/book/course/conda.md

 - The cross platform nature of Conda allows for users to more easily share the environments.
 This helps researchers share their computational environment along side their data and analysis, helping improve the reproducibility of their research
 - Conda also provides access to widely used machine learning and data science libraries such as TensorFlow, SciPy, NumPy that are available as pre-configured, hardware specific packages (such as GPU-enabled TensorFlow) allowing for code to be as performant as possible

-## Installing conda
+## Installing Conda

-You can install conda from a number of sources:
+You can install Conda from a number of sources:
 - As part of the [Anaconda Python distribution](https://www.anaconda.com/products/distribution)
 - As part of [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
 - As part of the conda-forge channel [Miniforge](https://github.com/conda-forge/miniforge) distribution

 Conda is cross-platform, therefore all these distributions have installers for both Windows, MacOS and Linux.
-For Miniconda, you visit the [Miniconda page](https://docs.conda.io/en/latest/miniconda.html) on the conda website, select the installer corresponding to your operating system and run the downloaded file on your machine.
+For Miniconda, you visit the [Miniconda page](https://docs.conda.io/en/latest/miniconda.html) on the Conda website, select the installer corresponding to your operating system and run the downloaded file on your machine.
 When installing Miniconda you may be prompted to select various settings during installation, our recommendation is to leave these settings as the defaults if you're unsure.

 If you have questions or issues installing Conda locally please get in touch via the [Research Computing Contact form](https://leeds.service-now.com/it?id=sc_cat_item&sys_id=7587b2530f675f00a82247ece1050eda).